FIFA 19 news: PSV's FIFA PlayStation champion Stefano Pinna revale the importance of mental strength in esports | Goal.com

-PSV's FIFA PlayStation champion Stefano Pinna revale the importance of mental strength in esports and competing without FIFA points
+PSV's FIFA PlayStation champion Stefano Pinna reveals the importance of mental strength in esports and competing without FIFA points

 It has been quite the year for PSV Eindhoven's FIFA esports pro, Stefano Pinna.